samsquire/ideas4/README.md

 # 194. Communication is slower than multithreading locking and Synchronizing communication as a force multiplier

 My local virtual machine can ping itself in 0.04-0.98 milliseconds, admittedly that's a virtual machine running on Windows.
 Latency on a data centre network can be around 0.3 milliseconds - 1 millisecond.
 Latency around the world is much higher.
 This sets an upper limit to the number of requests that can be done per second on a single threaded program that relies on communication between responses.
 3333-1000 requests per second.
 Communication is therefore slower than multithreaded synchronization.
 You need to communicate to shift data.

+Shared memory can communicate any amount of data, at the cost of a synchronization event.

 Is there an algorithm that produces correct results based on a single request and multiple parallel separate independent processes?

 I'm thinking of an incredibly large website that doesn't fit in memory.
-We can support many data access patterns with an upperbound of 2 or 3 communications.
+We can support many data access patterns with an upperbound of 2 or 3 communications depending on the type of communication.

 * A client has a web socket open that is managed by web socket server.
+You send messages to it, and it sends them to the designated client.
 * We shard the data to be stored on many different machines
 * When a request comes in, we synchronize the request with all machines (**communication 1**) This could be implemented by a message queue that every node is a consumer of.
 * Every machine fulfils that part of the request that it can do with the data it has locally.